coldFireworks/interfaces/README.md

 Interfaces is a linux terminal command that displays details about all network interface cards (NICs).
-It can be used as an alternative to the 'ifconfig' command (replaced with the 'ip' command in systemd linux distro's), as 'interfaces' give a much neater, more human-readable display, although it is less verbose; displaying only the key information about each NIC.
+It can be used as an alternative to the 'ifconfig' command (replaced with the 'ip' command in systemd linux distro's), as 'interfaces' gives a much neater, more human-readable display, although it is less verbose; displaying only the key information about each NIC.

 INSTALLATION
 ------------